There’s always a nicer way to phrase something. This applies to you too, parents!

 7. “Eat your breakfast or you’ll be weak” vs. “Eat your breakfast and you’ll be big and strong!”

 Telling your child they’ll be weak if they don’t eat their breakfast sounds more like a threat than anything.
 You don’t ever need to threaten your child.
 Help them understand the nutritional value of breakfast by suggesting the perks of eating it instead.
 You don’t need to scare them into wanting to eat their breakfast!

-Being the cliche parent who walks in and turns off the TV can yield some unfavorable results.
-Your kids might get angry, which nurtures rebellious behavior, or they’ll feel like their the subject of unfair treatment.
+Being the cliche parent who walks in and turns off the TV can yield some unfavourable results.
+Your kids might get angry, which nurtures rebellious behaviour, or they’ll feel like their the subject of unfair treatment.
 Kids don’t need to be watching TV all day, but you can wean them away from the screen in other ways.
 Try to get them away from the TV by playing a game with them, or taking them to do something more stimulating and engaging than sitting on the couch!

 If you have any insights, questions or comments regarding the topic, please share them with us!